 Profitis Ilias, Meso Vouno, and Ancient Thira

-The highest point on the island of Santorini provides a gorgeous view of the islands, dramatic at sunset but remember the drive back down the mountain in the near-dark may be challenging for some.
-The parking area for Ancient Thira, located farther down the mountain can provide a pleasant sunset-viewing spot, though the ruins themselves will be closed at that hour.
+The highest point on the island of Santorini offers a gorgeous view of the islands, dramatic at sunset.
+The drive back down the mountain in the near-dark may be challenging for some.
+The parking area for Ancient Thira, located farther down the mountain, can provide a pleasant sunset-viewing spot, though the ruins themselves will be closed at that hour.

 07 of 07

-This village-topped island offers a different sunset since it is not seen looking across the caldera as in the other locations, but you'll see many of the Cycladic islands in the distance.
+This village-topped island offers a different sunset view since it is not seen looking across the caldera as in the other locations.
+Instead you'll see many of the Cycladic islands in the distance.
 You can also look back at the island of Santorini.
-Depending on the conditions, the distant white buildings painted pale pink with the sunset can be seen.
+Depending on the conditions, the distant white buildings painted pale pink with the sunset will make for great photographs.

-But what if you want to see the color show from the other side of the night - namely, a lovely Santorini sunrise?
-The clouds around Santorini will show color no matter where you are, but to see the sun emerge, try the back terrace of the Hotel Aressana in Fira.
+But what if you want to see the color show from the other side of the night, namely, a lovely Santorini sunrise?
+The clouds around Santorini will show color no matter where you are, but to see the beautiful sunrise, try the back terrace of the Hotel Aressana in Fira.